 - Generally, if the master loses connection to any slave, it will generate an MSP (master-slave protection) alarm, pop up a message on the screen and switch off its DC input.
 The slaves will fall back to single operation mode, but also switch off their DC input.
-The MSP alarm can be deleted by either initialising the master-slave system again.
+The MSP alarm can be deleted by initializing the master-slave system again.
 This can be done either in the MSP alarm pop-up screen or in the MENU of the master or via remote control.
-Alternatively, the alarm is also cleared by deactivating master-slave on the master unit - If any unit switches off its power stage(s) due to overheating, the other units will continue sinking power.
-In case the master is affected, it's still operable and can set values for the system which are then processed by all currently active units. - If one or more slave units are switched off on the AC side (power switch, supply undervoltage) and come back later, they're not automatically initialised and included again in the MS system.
-Then the init has to be repeated. - If the master unit is switched off on the AC side (power switch, supply undervoltage) and comes back later, it will automatically initialise the MS system again, finding and integrating all active slaves.
-In this case, MS can be restored automatically. - If accidentally multiple or no units are defined as master the master-slave system cannot be initialised.
+Alternatively, the alarm is also cleared by deactivating master-slave on the master unit - If one or more slave units are switched off on the AC side (power switch, supply undervoltage) and come back later, they're not automatically initialized and included again in the MS system.
+Then the init has to be repeated. - If the master unit is switched off on the AC side (power switch, supply undervoltage) and comes back later, it will automatically initialize the MS system again, finding and integrating all active slaves.
+In this case, MS can be restored automatically. - If accidentally multiple or no units are defined as master the master-slave system cannot be initialized.